mark-watson/Racket-AI-book/manuscript/karpathy.md

 # Building a MicroGPT in Racket

-In the next several chapters we will use production-grade Large Language Models like GPT-5, Gemini, Claude, etc. Here we look at optional material: Karpathy’s MicroGPT re-implemented in Racket.
+In the next chapters we will use production-grade Large Language Models like GPT-5, Gemini, Claude, etc. Here we look at optional material: Karpathy’s MicroGPT re-implemented in Racket.
+Dear reader, this chapter has the practical value of introducing you to the low level ideas for implementing LLMs.
+Feel free to skip this chapter for now and proceed to the following LLM application-oriented chapters.

 ## Introduction